mmirudeea/website/website/versioned_docs/version-fils_en/project/2025/francisc.niss/index.md

 The Voltage Regulator provides a stable 5V power supply to the entire system, including the Pico, motor driver, and microphone.

-The L9110S Motor Driver receives control signals from the Pico and adjusts the direction of the connected motor accordingly.
+The Dual Motor Driver receives control signals from the Pico and adjusts the direction of the connected motor accordingly.

 The DC Motor is connected to a 3D printed tuning peg gripper and rotates to tune the guitar string automatically.